mlakhoua-rgb/technical/RECOMMENDATIONS.md

 ### **Hadrien Carpentier** | General Manager at Voodoo.io
 **Date:** December 24, 2024
-**Relationship:** Worked with Mohamed on different teams at The Sandbox
+**Relationship:** Worked with Mohamed on different teams at The Sandbox, Hadrien was LiveOps Director at the Sandbox
 **Context:** 2 years collaboration on production pipelines

 > "I had the privilege of working with Mohamed for two years at The Sandbox, where his organizational talent and leadership consistently improved product quality, vision and collaboration between teams.
 Mohamed stepped in to streamline production pipelines for multiple teams, often bringing order and process optimization, as well as helping everyone hit their deadlines.
 His ability for building trust and resolving conflicts quickly and effectively not only saved projects from stalling but also fostered a healthy, collaborative environment that boosted our overall productivity and creativity.
 What really stood out to me was Mohamed's ability to translate strategic goals into actionable steps.
 He ensured that team members had the clarity and resources they needed, while also keeping a sharp eye on quality and efficiency.
 Whether he was bridging communication gaps, optimizing processes, or providing mentorship, Mohamed approached every challenge with a calm demeanor and a solutions-oriented mindset.
 In short, Mohamed is the type of leader who empowers those around him and consistently raises the bar for teamwork and results.
 I highly recommend him to any organization looking for someone who can unite teams, enhance processes and product quality, deliver projects on schedule, and genuinely elevate company culture."